truenas/documentation/content/SCALECLIReference/Task/CLISnapshotTask.md

 Enter any of the property arguments found in the **[Create Command Properties](#create-command)** table to change the task settings.
 Enter the property argument for `id` using `=` to separate the property and value.
 Enter property arguments with string values with the value double-quoted.
-Enclose property arguments with array values in curly brackets `{}`, then enclose each propery argument in square brackets `[]` and sparate each with a comma and space.
+Enclose property arguments with array values in curly brackets `{}`, then enclose each property argument in square brackets `[]` and separate each with a comma and space.
 Double-quote each property and value and using the `=` delimiter to separate them.
 Alternatively, enter the `--` after the `id` property to open the interactive arguments editor (TUI).
 Enter the command string then press <kbd>Enter</kbd>.